flipacholas/Architecture-of-consoles/articles/playstation-3.md

 Having mentioned the PS2 chips, I guess this is my cue to talk about backwards compatibility of the Playstation 3 once in for all.

-First things first, let me introduce how backwards compatibility generally work: consoles can either play their predecessor's games with the help of **software** (instructs existing hardware to behave as the old game would expect) and **hardware** (either the existing hardware provides total or partial backwards compatibility; and/or the company added extra chips to recreate the older system within the new motherboard).
+First things first, let me introduce how backwards compatibility generally works: consoles can either play their predecessor's games with the help of **software** (instructs existing hardware to behave as the old game would expect) and **hardware** (either the existing hardware provides total or partial backwards compatibility; and/or the company added extra chips to recreate the older system within the new motherboard).
 With the amount of processing power the PS3 shows, you would expect Sony to ship a PS2 emulator running within Cell and accelerated by RSX.
 Well, for some reason that didn't happen and instead, Sony fitted the PS2's chipset at one corner of the motherboard.

 {{< tabs nested="true" centered="true" >}}
   {{< tab_figure_img name="Original" src="eegs.jpg" active="true" >}}